JensRantil/jensrantil.github.io/content/posts/2024-07-31_crowdstrike-risk-at-the-edge.md

 Different systems have different risk profiles.
 However, centralized risk management commonly doesn't tailor its risk assessment to subsystems.

 For example, let's say I am a SaaS company.
-The SaaS has a central authentication service and a service that sends out overnight mobile push notifications.
+The company has a central authentication service and a service that sends out overnight mobile push notifications.
 The authentication system is much more important for the SaaS to function properly than the overnight push notifications.
 Customers must be able to log in at all times.
 Push notifications are much less important.

 The above implication is that we probably want to do much more careful rollouts of changes to the authentication service than the push notification service.
-The former needs more observability, and possibly even a slow staggered rollout of changes to ensure logins still work.
+The former might need more observability, slower rollouts (gradually increasing over a couple of days), and a well-tested release candidate that has been battle-tested by the industry/company for at least a week or two - all this to ensure logins still work.

 Centralized risk management tends to treat multiple systems the same, even though they have very different risk profiles.
 For example, a security department might require "all security upgrades must be rolled out immediately to all internal services" - even though certain systems such as the authentication system must be upgraded much more carefully!